olamy/saml-plugin/doc/TROUBLESHOOTING.md

 ### Authentication issue instant is too old or in the future

 You should check that your `Maximum Authentication Lifetime` setting is the same that your Idp has, if Jenkins has a lower value you will see this error.
 The solution is to set `Maximum Authentication Lifetime` to your token validity.
-Another workaround is to set `Advanced Configuration/Force Authentication` but this will as for login everytime the session expires.
+Another workaround is to set `Advanced Configuration/Force Authentication` but this will ask for login everytime the session expires.

 ```
 Oct 26, 2018 9:08:44 PM org.pac4j.saml.sso.impl.SAML2DefaultResponseValidator validateSamlSSOResponse